andrewsomething/bug2trello/README.md

 There is also support for some Bugzilla instances.
 This support currently requires that the JSON-RPC interface is available.

-It is known to work with with Wikimedia, Mozilla, KDE, Apache, and Redhat.
+It is known to work with with Mozilla, KDE, Apache, and Redhat.
 It is known *not* to work with GNOME, Kernel.org, and Novell.

 - Install it from the Chrome Store: https://chrome.google.com/webstore/detail/bug2trello/aomnoofmdnaccffobkddehcmdihggcke